mwojnars/hypertag/docs/index.md

 ## Blocks

-A typical Hypertag script consists of nested blocks with tags:
+A Hypertag script consists of a list of **blocks**.
+Some of them may have tags, and/or nested blocks inside:

     ul
         li